ChernegaSergiy/table-magic/README.md

 - **UTF-8 Support**: Properly display non-ASCII characters.
 - **Sorting Capability**: Sort tables by any column in ascending or descending order.
 - **Export and Import Options**: Import data from CSV, JSON, and XML formats, and export to HTML, CSV, JSON, and XML using a flexible, object-oriented approach with dedicated importer and exporter classes.
+- **Customizable Table Styles**: Apply various predefined styles or define your own for unique table appearances.
 - **Terminal Interaction**: Paginate through large tables in the console.

 ## Repository Structure